apache/incubator-ponymail/docs/IMPORTING.md

 they can overlap.
 Usually, you'll want to set up the archiver first, and when emails start flowing through it, you'll use the importer to import older emails.

-## Importing attachments
-If you wish to import attached files, add the `--attachments` flag to your import command, otherwise, attachments will be stripped.

 ## Importing from mod_mbox

 ### Importing a single domain